Meet Your Genes℠

 23andMe was founded in 2006 to help people access, understand and benefit from the human genome.

-We have more than one million genotyped customers around the world.
+We have more than five million genotyped customers around the world.

 In 2015, 23andMe was granted authorization by the US Food and Drug Administration (FDA) to market the first direct-to-consumer genetic test.

-23andMe is the first and only genetic service available directly to you that includes reports that meet FDA standards for being scientifically and clinically valid.
+23andMe is the first and only genetic service available directly to you that includes reports that meet FDA standards for clinical and scientific validity.

 Our rigorous quality standards:

-- Carrier Status* tests meet FDA criteria for being scientifically and clinically valid
+- Genetic Health Risk* and Carrier Status* reports meet FDA criteria for being scientifically and clinically valid

 - All saliva samples are processed in CLIA-certified and CAP-accredited labs

-- Our DNA collection kit is FDA-cleared for use with our Carrier Status tests and manufactured in accordance with FDA's Good Manufacturing Practice regulations
+- Our DNA collection kit is FDA-cleared for use with our Genetic Health Risk and Carrier Status reports manufactured in accordance with FDA's Good Manufacturing Practice regulations

 - Genotyping is a well-established and reliable platform for analyzing DNA